Tutorial | Governance basics#

 Add metadata to a governed item#

 One benefit a governance layer enables is the ability to attach various kinds of metadata to a Dataiku item.
-For example, you can enrich a governed project with descriptions, scope definitions, reviewer assignments, and a schedule.
+For example, you can enrich a Govern project with descriptions, scope definitions, reviewer assignments, and a schedule.

 1. Navigate to the Governed projects (Governed projects icon.) page.